Sunday was the busiest day for US air travel since the pandemic began

+(CNN) — While Thanksgiving travel has certainly been far lighter than usual, US air travel hit its highest level since mid-March over the holiday and millions of Americans still traveled by car to join family and friends.

-(CNN) — More people passed through US airport security checkpoints on Sunday than on any other single day since the coronavirus pandemic cratered air travel, according to the Transportation Security Administration.
+More people passed through US airport security checkpoints on Sunday than on any other single day since the coronavirus pandemic cratered air travel, according to the Transportation Security Administration.

 TSA said it screened 1.17 million people on Sunday when many Americans were heading home from their Thanksgiving travels.
 That was 41% of the 2.9 million people screened by TSA on the same day in 2019.
 Thanksgiving 2019 set a TSA record.